|Binomial name:||Gopherus polyphemus|

-The gopher tortoise, Gopherus Polyphemus digs holes which act as a refuge for 360 other species of animals, as such it is noted as a keystone species.
+The gopher tortoise, Gopherus Polyphemus digs holes that act as a refuge for 360 other species of animals, as such, it is noted as a keystone species.
 Destruction of their habitat and attack by predators scare them.
 This tortoise represents the genus Gopherus, one that is native to North America.
-The Gopher tortoise represents the state tortoise of Florida, and the state reptile of Georgia.
+The Gopher tortoise represents the state tortoise of Florida and the state reptile of Georgia.

 With regard to color, the gopher tortoise is a simple looking tortoise.
 They are colored either gray or dark tan.
 Their hind legs resemble that of elephants and the forelimbs are flat and broad, resembling a shovel.
 The roof of the shell is pretty flat.
 The matured gopher tortoise is a dull looking creature; this is just the opposite to that of the dazzling colored hatchlings.

 The gopher tortoise is a pretty big terrestrial tortoise.
 Their front feet are quite suited for burrowing, whereas their hind legs are like that of elephants.
 The majority of the tortoises is like this.